 In 2014 as part of the Liverpool Biennial International Art Festival the group exhibited at the Liverpool Academy of Arts.
 The chosen theme was ‘Drawing the Line’ and each artist developed new work for the exhibition.
 Some looked into journeys, maps, tracks, observations, others more varied interests such as yoga poses, energy paths, memory and the passage of time, interweaving lives and landscapes.

-In 2015 the group exhibited at Birkenhead Park Visitor Centre – A Breath of Air.
+In 2015 the group exhibited at Birkenhead Park Visitor Centre – ‘A Breath of Air’.
 The artists worked with containment, freedom, music, tree canopies, weddings, war, seascapes and birds, landscape, kites, selkies and camping.
-All inspired by the exhibition title.